 About Sarah Miller Caldicott

-Sarah Miller Caldicott works with organizations that want to bring innovation to the center of their business culture, driving new levels of growth and relevance.
-She is a highly sought after speaker and content developer on the subjects of innovation and collaboration.
+Sarah Miller Caldicott is an innovation process expert who works with organizations that want to bring innovation to the center of their business practices.
+A great grandniece of Thomas Edison, she is a highly sought after speaker and content developer on the subjects of innovation and collaboration.
 Sarah offers consulting services

-based on Thomas Edison’s Five Competencies of Innovation™ and his Four Phases of True Collaboration™, delivering strategies that apply Edison's brilliance in the digital era.
-She was named a Top 40 Innovation Blogger for 2012 by the InnovationExcellence.com community, and a Top 50 Innovation Twitter Sharer in 2013.
+based on Thomas Edison’s Five Competencies of Innovation™ and his Four Phases of True Collaboration™, delivering strategies that translate Edison's brilliance for the digital era.
+Her work has appeared in the New York Times, Fast Company, and on CNBC as well as PBS.
+She was named a Top 40 Innovation Blogger for 2012 by the InnovationExcellence.com community, and a Top 50 Innovation Tweeter in 2013.

 The Power Patterns of Innovation